googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 A paletteIndex value of 0xFFFF is a special case, indicating that the text foreground color (as determined by the application) is to be used.

-The alpha.value is always set explicitly.
+The alpha value (alpha.value for VarF2Dot14) is always set explicitly.
 Values for alpha outside the range [0., 1.] (inclusive) are reserved; values outside this range shall be clipped.
 A value of zero means no opacity (fully transparent); 1.0 means fully opaque (no transparency).
 The alpha indicated in this record is multiplied with the alpha component of the CPAL entry (converted to float—divide by 255).
 Note that the resulting alpha value can be combined with and does not supersede alpha or opacity attributes set in higher-level, application-defined contexts.

 See 5.7.11.1.1 for more information regarding color references and solid color fills.